GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/GCSToElasticsearch/README.md

 * containsHeaders: Set to true if file(s) contain headers.
 * deadletterTable: Deadletter table in BigQuery for failed inserts in form: project-id:dataset.table
 * delimiter: Delimiting character in CSV file(s).
 Default: use delimiter found in csvFormat
+* elasticsearchUsername: Username used to connect to Elasticsearch endpoint
+* elasticsearchPassword: Password used to connect to Elasticsearch endpoint

 The template has the following optional parameters:
 * inputFormat: The format of the input files, default is CSV.